MariaWaheed/Graphic-designing-Work/README.md

 # Graphic-designing-Work
-I did a lot of practice in graphic designing and i have experience of 1 year in this domain, i worked on adobe illustrator and adobe photoshop to make logo designs, creative designs and t_shirt designs.
+I did a lot of practice in graphic designing and i have experience of 2 years workign on a lot of designing projcts, i worked on adobe illustrator and adobe photoshop to make logo designs, creative designs and t_shirt designs.